-SECTION 4.5 - HOUSING AND PLANNING
+Section 4.5 : HOUSING AND PLANNING

-To retain the rural character of the village as a discrete settlement surrounded by open fields and separated from Preston.

-To ensure further development in the village is proportionate in scale and respects the setting within a nationally designated landscape (AONB).

-To ensure the conservation area in Sutton Poyntz is better conserved, reflecting its statutory planning purpose (50) and its distinctive character areas.
+- To retain the rural character of the village as a discrete settlement surrounded by open fields and separated from Preston. - To ensure further development in the village is proportionate in scale and respects the setting within a nationally designated landscape (AONB). - To ensure the conservation area in Sutton Poyntz is better conserved, reflecting its statutory planning purpose (49) and its distinctive character areas. - To reduce the risk of flooding by incorporating sustainable measures to manage surface water run-off from new developments.